-During the reporting period the NHMRC Licensing Committee approved five variations to licences, all initiated by licence holders, as follows:
+During the reporting period the NHMRC Licensing Committee approved 12 variations to licences.
+Eleven (11) variations were initiated by licence holders, as follows:

-- three variations related to the extension of a licence - one variation involved a change to the list of persons authorised to conduct the licenced activity, and - one variation involved a change to the list of persons authorised to conduct the licenced activity and amended the skills required before a trainee is permitted to use excess ART embryos.
+- eight variations involved a change to the list of persons authorised to conduct the licenced activity, and - three variations involved a change to the list of authorised persons following completion of training.

-No variations were initiated by the NHMRC Licensing Committee.
+One variation was initiated by the NHMRC Licensing Committee in order to suspend a licence.